ultimatecoder/ultimatecoder.github.io/_posts/2017-12-05-book-review-docker-up-running.md

 In the modern era of software engineering, terms are coined with a new wrapper.
 Such wrappers are required to make bread-and-butter out of it.
 Sometimes good marketed terms are adopted as best practices.
-I was having lot of confusions about this Docker technology.
+I was having a lot of confusion about this Docker technology.
 Even I was unfamiliar with the concept of containers.
 My certain goal was to get a higher level overview first and then come to a conclusion.
 I started reading about the Docker from its official getting started guide.
-That guide helped me to deploy this blog using Docker, but rather than solving initial it created few more questions.
-I decided to look for a better resource.
-By observing some Quora posts and Goodreads reviews, I decided to read “Docker Up & Running by K. Matthias & S. Kane”.
+It helped me to host this blog using Docker, but I was expecting some more in-depth overview.
+With that reason, I decided to look for better resources.
+By reading some Quora posts and Goodreads reviews, I decided to read “Docker Up & Running by K. Matthias and S. Kane”.
 I am sharing my reading experience here.

 TL;DR

 The book provides a nice overview of Docker toolchain.
 It is not a reference book.
-Even though few options are deprecated, I will advise you to read this book and then refer to the official documentation to get aware with the latest development.
+Even though few options are deprecated, I will advise you to read this book and then refer to the official documentation to get familiar with the latest development.

 Detailed overview

 I got a printed copy at nearly 450 INR (roughly rounding to 7 USD, where 1 USD = 65 INR) from Amazon.
-That prize is fairly acceptable with respect to the print quality.
-The book begins with a little history of the container (Docker is an implementation of the container).
-Initial chapters gives a higher level overview of Docker tools combining Docker engine, Docker image, Docker registry, Docker compose and Docker container.
-Authors had indicated software patterns where Docker is not suitable.
+The prize is fairly acceptable with respect to the print quality.
+The book begins with a little history of the containers (Docker is an implementation of the container).
+Initial chapters give a higher level overview of Docker tools combining Docker engine, Docker image, Docker registry, Docker compose and Docker container.
+Authors have pointed out situations where Docker is not suitable.
 I insist you do not skip that topic.
 I skipped the dedicated chapter on installing Docker.
 I will advise you to skip irrelevant topics because the chapters are not interlinked.
-You must have to read chapter 5 discussing the behavior of the container.
+You should read chapter 5 discussing the behavior of the container.
 That chapter cleared many of my confusions.
-Somehow I lost in between, but re-reading helped.
-Such chapters are enough for getting an overview of Docker containers and image.
+Somehow I got lost in between, but re-reading helped.
+Such chapters are enough to get a general idea about Docker containers and images.
 Next chapters are focused more on best practices to setup the Docker engine.
-To be frank I was not aware of ways to debug the container at runtime.
-Nor about strategies for logging it.
-Even not on monitoring containers and a host machine.
+Frankly, I was not aware of possible ways to debug, log or monitor containers at runtime.
 This book points few expected production glitches that you should keep in mind.
 I didn't like the depicted testing workflow by authors.
 I will look for some other references which highlight more strategies to construct your test workflow.
-If you are aware of any please share them with me via e-mail.
+If you are aware of any, please share them with me via e-mail.
 I know about achieving auto-scaling using various orchestration tools.
 This book provides step by step guidance on configuring and using them.
 Mentioned tools are Docker Swarm, Centurion and Amazon EC2 container service.
-I am confused why the book is missing Kubernets and Helios here.
+Unfortunately, the book is missing Kubernets and Helios here.
 As a part of advanced topics, you will find a comparison of various filesystems with a shallow overview of how Docker engine interacts with them.
 The same chapter is discussing available execution drivers and introduces LXC as another container technology.
-This API option is deprecated by Docker version 17.0.9 which makes libcontainer as the only dependency.
-I got to aware of how Docker containers are providing the virtualization layer using Namespaces.
+This API option is deprecated by Docker version 17.0.9 which makes libcontainer the only dependency.
+I learned how Docker containers provide the virtualization layer using Namespaces.
 Docker limits the execution of container using CGroups (Control Groups).
 Namespaces and CGroups are GNU/Linux level dependencies used by Docker under the hood.
 If you are an API developer, then you should not skip Chapter 11.
-This chapter is discussing two well-followed patterns Twelve-Factor App and The Reactive manifesto.
+This chapter discusses two well-followed patterns Twelve-Factor App and The Reactive manifesto.
 These guidelines are helpful while designing the architecture of your services.
 The book concludes with further challenges of using Docker as a container tool.

 One typo I found at page number 123, second last line, 'expore some of the tools...', here 'expore' is a typo and it should be 'explore some of the tools...'.
 I have submitted it to the official errata.
-At the time of writing this post it has not confirmed by the authority.
-It seems errata requests are not frequently reviewed.
-Hope responsible will confirm it soon.
+At the time of writing this post, it has not confirmed by authors.
+Hope they will confirm it soon.

 Who should read this book?

-* If you are developer who is unaware of the Docker or who is using Docker but not aware of the architecture of it then I must advise to read this book.
+* Developers who want to get an in-depth overview of the Docker technology.

-* If your job is to setup deployment cluster using Docker then this book can help you to get informed about the Linux host internals.
-It will be helpful to get aware of various debugging strategies and security guidelines for container infrastructure.
-Good to get aware of how Docker engine is communicating with your host workstation.
+* If you set up deployment clusters using Docker, then this book will help you to get an overview of Docker engine internals.
+You will find security and performance guidelines.

-* This book is not a reference book.
-If you already well aware of Docker, then I will not advise you to not read this book.
-In such case, Docker documentation can be the best reference.
+* This is not a reference book.
+If you already well, then this book will not be useful.
+In that case, the Docker documentation is the best reference.

-* I am assuming this book written, Docker was not supporting Windows platform natively.
-The book purely focuses on GNU/Linux platform and highlight ways.
-  It highlights ways to run Docker over Windows using VM and Boot2Docker for Non-Linux VM-based servers.
+* I assume Docker was not supporting Windows platform natively when the book was written.
+The book focuses on GNU/Linux platform.
+It highlights ways to run Docker on Windows using VMs and Boot2Docker for Non-Linux VM-based servers.

 What to keep in mind?